- Up to 1 hour per day

 - Dogs under 2 years not to be used at stud

-- Risk test (DNA based) - DM (find a lists of clear or carrier dogs)
+- Risk test (DNA based) - DM (find a lists of tested dogs)

 - Check inbreeding calculators